 ROBOTIS Teaches Humanoid Robot K-POP Dance from Video

 Reporting by Interesting Engineering describes a demonstration in which ROBOTIS used its open-source AI Sapiens platform to teach a humanoid robot a complex full-body routine, the CORTIS REDRED Challenge, using only smartphone video.
 Reporting by Interesting Engineering and blogger Mike Kalil says the pipeline combined video-based motion capture, motion retargeting, simulation-based reinforcement learning, and Sim2Real transfer to move policies from a digital twin to the physical robot.
 Mike Kalil reports the robot is 1.3 meters tall, weighs 34 kg, has 23 degrees of freedom, and runs on an 8-core ARM CPU with a Mali GPU and an NPU; he also notes ROBOTIS has not confirmed pricing or a release date.
-Editorial analysis: Industry practitioners should view this as another example of lowering the barrier to humanoid motion learning through cheaper capture and open-source toolchains.
+Industry practitioners should view this as another example of lowering the barrier to humanoid motion learning through cheaper capture and open-source toolchains.

 What happened